Net Settlement of Chargebacks Explained

 Net Settlement refers to the method of settling funds between AndDone and Sub-Merchants for amounts owed to AndDone.
 As transactions process through payment networks, they settle and create a balance of funds that will be transferred to the Sub-Merchant's bank account.
 During the course of accepting payments, it likely that payments will return for reasons such as insufficient funds or incorrect account information.
 As payments return, it is the responsibility of the Sub-Merchant to return funds to AndDone, LLC - this is where net settlement becomes essential.

-Net Settlement is a feature that identifies transactions that have returned, or amounts owed to AndDone and withholds that total amount against a future payout.
+When the Net Settlement of chargebacks occur, the platform (AndDone) identifies transactions that have returned, these amounts are owed to AndDone and withheld against future payouts.
 This is done programmatically and requires no effort from the Sub-Merchant.
-This Net Settlement service is supported by daily reporting, including the Daily Settlement Report and Daily Chargeback Report that detail settled transactions including the total amount that will be offset from the total payable amount.
-Chargeback reporting is also available to help you understand exactly which returned transactions have been withheld from a payout.
+This Net Settlement service is supported by daily reporting, including the Daily Settlement Report and Daily Chargeback Report.
+The Daily Settlement Report includes a line-item for "transferred funds," which is the total amount that will be offset from the payable amount.
+Chargeback reporting is also available to help you understand exactly what is in the included in the transferred funds amount which is withheld from a payout.

-If you need assistance or have further questions, please refer to our self-service Knowledge Base!
+If you need assistance or have further questions, please contact our support team.